-Castle of Light returns for a second year after a pandemic break.
-Edinburgh Castle's walls, buildings and ramparts will be transformed by projected light and sound in this 90-minute historical walking tour, running over six weeks during the Christmas season.
+Castle of Light returns for a third year in 2022, transforming Edinburgh Castle's walls, buildings and ramparts with projected light and sound into a 60-minute historical walking tour, running over six weeks during the Christmas season.

 A team of local designers with long-time experience working with light and the moving image have created a show that draws on "the history, geology, mythology and the sheer drama" of the castle to "excite, entertain and enlighten".